 Monday afternoons were becoming a problem.
 I’d try to avoid the end of the weekend and the official restart of the work week, so I’d sip white wine on the porch prior to my afternoon nap to help “ease me into sleep.”
 Eventually one glass became two, which became three.
 I’d wake up from my nap still feeling sluggish with the tang of sauvingon blanc still on my breath.
 Fortunately the shifts in those early years started at 11PM, which gave my body time to metabolize the alcohol.
 Yet this was definitely signaling a problem.

-My husband Chip wanted me to cut back to part-time even then.
+My husband-at-the-time wanted me to cut back my hours.
 He could see the toll that 4 night shifts were taking on me.
 Yet I still had the typical tough ER mentality.
 If I’d drop down to part time I’d be considered weak.
 I did not want to be weak.